muhammadmateen027/app-architecture/README.md

 ### Testing

+- Started writing test cases for the API module
-- Tests are under development and will try my best to cover 99%
+> Tests are under development and will try my best to cover 99%

 ### Libraries